RiddleAndCode/RnCAtmelCrypto/README.md

 - Start the Arduino IDE.
 - Follow the cryptoauth-arduino directory into the Examples directory.
 Start the file Crypto_Examples.ino from within the Crypto_Examples folder.
 - Follow the CmdMessenger directory into the Examples directory.
 Start the file example_utf8.ino from within the CmdMessenger folder.
+- Follow the micro-ecc directory into the Examples directory.
+Start the file micro-ecc.ino from within the micro-ecc folder.
+The example reproduces the ECDSA of the ASIC based crypto accelerator chip in python.

 Beside this, to follow through with all examples it also takes: